-It said, "At first glance, 'Ghost Clock' appears to be a grandfather clock hidden by a large white sheet tied with a rope.
-A closer look, however, reveals a masterful deception: this entire sculpture was hand-carved from a single block of laminated mahogany."
+It said, “At first glance, ‘Ghost Clock'”Ghost Clock,” by Wendell Castle, 1985, is a part of the Smithsonian American Art Museum.
+The above photograph is used with permission from the Smithsonian Institution. appears to be a grandfather clock hidden by a large white sheet tied with a rope.
+A closer look, however, reveals a masterful deception: this entire sculpture was hand-carved from a single block of laminated mahogany.”

 I could hardly believe it — there was no way the sheet and rope were wooden.
 I got as close as I could and examined every curve and contour of the sculpture.
 And as I gazed at it, I realized that the artist had done something very risky: He created a masterpiece that would likely go unnoticed.